yesodweb/yesodweb.com-content/blog/2015/08/ssl-server-test.md

 The tls library supports this mechanism.
 That's why the result says "IDs assgined".
 Since Warp TLS does not make use of `SessionManager`, it also says "but not accepted".

-I'm not planning to implement the session resumption in Warp TLS since the server need to have states of exchanged keys.
-Rather, I would like to implement stateless TLS session resumption defined in [RFC 5077](https://tools.ietf.org/html/rfc5077).
+I'm not planning to implement this simple session resumption in Warp TLS since the server need to have states of exchanged keys.
+Rather, I would like to implement the stateless TLS session resumption defined in [RFC 5077](https://tools.ietf.org/html/rfc5077).

+## Acknowledgment

+I would like to thank Kazuho Oku for giving usefule information about the secure renegotiation.